ickb/proposal/README.md

 In this way a few goals are achieved:

-- big deposits now increase the overall Protocol liquidity;
+- big deposits now increase the overall protocol liquidity;
 - no size mismatch means anybody can use anybody else deposit freely to withdraw;
 - a fixed CKB++-equivalent deposit size simplifies code, so it minimizes the hacks attack surface.

 ### Deposits from Core Layer Perspective

-In NervosDAO a CKB holder can lock his CKB in exchange for a receipt of that specific deposit, while in our case the Protocol proceed by wrapping NervosDAO deposit transaction into CKB++.
-The Protocol in one transaction:
+In NervosDAO a CKB holder can lock his CKB in exchange for a receipt of that specific deposit, while in our case the protocol proceed by wrapping NervosDAO deposit transaction into CKB++.
+The protocol in one transaction:

 - requires a fixed CKB++-equivalent size deposit;
 - takes control of the deposit;